Condo Reviews Commonwealth Towers Review: 1 min to Queenstown MRT

 If you are looking to stay in a condo in Queenstown, you do have quite a number of options to choose from.
 But I think that it does carry the distinction of having the best location (along with the Queens Peak).
 For the simple reason that it is located right in front of Queenstown MRT station.

-Queenstown MRT is located on the East West Line, and is highly favoured as a city fringe location as it is only four stops away from Tanjong Pagar and the CBD area.
+Queenstown MRT is located on the East-West Line and is highly favoured as a city fringe location as it is only four stops away from Tanjong Pagar and the central business district.
 Not everyone likes to live directly in the city, for reasons such as the density of people and buildings.
 As such, Queenstown is certainly an attractive proposition for those who want a blend of convenience and liveability.

 Buona Vista is also just two stops away by train, where many big companies have set up shop in Metropolis.
 You also have the Mapletree business city and Alexandra Technopark over at the Pasir Panjang side, which is really closeby.
 Although it isn’t linked by a direct train, there are buses that can get you there in a jiffy.